Ling4826/Programming-Assignment-1/README.md

 ---

 ### 4. **Search by FirstName**
-Searches for a specific student record using their first ID.
+Searches for a specific student record using their firstname.

 **Command:**
 ```bash